 Indeed Gehry based the design of the Guggenheim on the shapes of a fish and a boat, two important elements in the history of this former industrial city whose chief activities were shipbuilding and fishing.
 Standing by the side of the river, its soft undulating lines represent, if anything, a shipping vessel.
 It’s clad with hundreds of silvery titanium plates which change in tone with the light of the day, and given the constantly changing Bilbao weather the museum transforms itself on a continuous basis from morning until night.

 Almost overnight Bilbao was transformed from a backwater to be avoided to a must-see destination.
 Within the first years of the museum opening hundreds of thousands of tourist began to pour into the city just to see the Guggenheim.
 Bilbao was changed forever.
 Then came the obvious knock on effects of hotels opening, the airport expanding, upgrading of all facilities and extra employment, etc. Not resting on its laurels, Bilbao continues to this day to enhance is reputation as a highly desirable tourist destination.
+The Miracle in Bilbao is an excellent account published in the New York Times of the impact the Guggenheim has had on the city of Bilbao.

 For the best view of the Guggenheim cross to the other side of the river where you can see it in its full perspective.
 Or better still, take a seat at 05 Crazy Horse Pub (Avda. de las Universidades, 5) and marvel at the stupendous sight across the river.
 The more beer you consume the better the theories as to what the shape of the Guggenheim really represents!